Growth

 A patient journey map is a visual tool that outlines a patient's journey, marking all interactions and touchpoints a patient has with their healthcare provider.

-For clinics, patient journey mapping offers a range of benefits — it sheds light on how patients navigate through their healthcare experience, revealing opportunities to streamline processes and enhance care quality.
-Clinics that implement journey mapping often see increased patient satisfaction, improved healthcare outcomes, and more efficient use of resources.
+For clinics specifically, patient journey mapping offers a range of benefits — it sheds light on how patients navigate through their healthcare experience, revealing opportunities to streamline processes and enhance care quality.
+Clinics that implement journey mapping often see increased patient satisfaction, improved health outcomes, and more efficient use of resources.

 Seeing healthcare through the patient’s eyes is transformative.
 It shifts the focus from a purely clinical perspective to a more holistic view, considering the emotional and psychological aspects of patient care.